-Mintos is a peer to peer lending marketplace, where many loan originators come together and offer their loans to a large amount of investors.
+Mintos Marketplace is a peer to peer lending marketplace, where many loan originators come together and offer their loans to a large amount of investors.
 Investing in peer to peer lending allows a steady growth of your net worth, assuming everything goes right.
-Mintos is currently the leading peer to peer lending company in Europe.
+Mintos Marketplace is currently the leading peer to peer lending company in Europe.

 The goal of this article is to help newcomers or people that don’t have a lot of time to spend on research.
 Fabulous Life Adventures will help you maximize returns or help you find safer investments.

 |13.72% (EUR) / 38.84% (GEL)||14.83% (EUR) / 26.92% (GEL)||23.32% (EUR) / 21.29% (GEL)|

 - Presence of employees in peer to peer lending communities.
 Even not hiding their identities on Facebook.

 - Actively introducing new features based on community feedback.

 - No signs of cash drag, but has been growing instead.

 - Ability to diversify in multiple loan originators to prevent capital loss.

 - Ability to invest in multiple currencies.